maxronplatform/mover-process/README.md

 #### 1. Add dependency

-*If we use Spring Boot 2 or Spring 5, then we can utilize the mover-process starter package.
+*If we use Spring Boot 2 or Spring 5, then we can utilize the Mover Process starter package.
 Let's add the following dependency to the pom.xml file:*

 ```xml
 <dependency>